estherjk/estherjk.github.io/_posts/2020-04-02-custom-callout-styles-based-on-bootstrap.md

 ## Conclusion

 Now, you should be able to try this out in your own project!
-It helps to use the source Scss files and extend with your own.
+It helps to use the source SCSS files and extend with your own.
 Customizations are a lot more maintainable this way.